Demon702/moral_bottleneck/README.md

 Our method improves upon the baseline where we provide no theory and ask the LLM for a moral acceptability score.
 We used two popular psychological theories MFT (Moral Foundations Theory) and TDM (Theory of Dyadic Morality).

+## Method
+We prompt GPT-3.5-turbo to score moral schema and then generate a final moral acceptability score.
+Since the schema scores are real numbers, we can train additional Regression, MLP and Mixture Of Experts and other deep learning modules on these schema scores and get a final moral score.
+We also explore ensemble approaches where we combine different model's predictions to obtain a final moral score.
+We provide the prompts under the [prompts](prompts) folder for reproducibility.
+We used `temperature=0.0` for text generation.

 ## Results
 Our code and results have been summarized in this [colab notebook](https://colab.research.google.com/drive/1_rv1vzzuyNbj_vUXUNJ33Gvfux4hizAz?usp=sharing).
 More specific implementation details have been provided in the [experiments](experiments/) folder.